UK Stocks-Factors to watch on Aug. 12

-LONDON, Aug 12 (Reuters) - Britain’s FTSE 100 futures contract rose 0.4 percent in early trade, with European equity markets set to track gains in Asia, according to financial bookmakers.
+LONDON, Aug 12 (Reuters) - Britain’s FTSE 100 index is seen opening 19 to 21 points higher, or up by 0.3 percent, with European equity markets set to track gains in Asia, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.8 percent, or 53.71 points, at 6,583.39 points on Friday, with the market recording its fifth straight week of gains.